 In Part I, students benefit from studying a basic core of subjects, whilst in Part II students can either specialize in one or two key areas, or enjoy the diversity that the syllabus offers.
 Most of the college teaching in Theology is by supervision, usually in pairs.
 All lectures are on the Divinity faculty building, on the Sidgwick site, which is small and friendly with an excellent library.

-Theology, Religion and Philosophy of Religion is well represented at St Catharine's by the Fellow and Director of Studies in Theology, Dr Katharine Dell, herself a biblical studies expert.
+Theology, Religion and Philosophy of Religion is well represented at St Catharine's by the Fellow and Director of Studies in Theology, Professor Katharine Dell, herself a biblical studies expert.
 At present the college offers approximately two places per year in TRPR.

 We are keen to encourage students from all kinds of academic background to apply.
 Whilst an A Level in Religious Studies is desirable, it is not compulsory; and whilst most of our applicants are doing Arts A Levels, this is not always the case.
 Some linguistic ability is desirable but also not compulsory.